santule/pLMEvo/README.md

 ### Running the investigations presented in the paper

 1. Prepare data for analysis (create LG tree, LG matrix, remove and standarise gaps, and shuffles the amino acids in sequences)

+<sub> ***** Note:: Aligned fasta file is needed for phylogenetic tree which constructs the distance matrix based on the tree for comparison.

 ```
 python prep_data.py -a aligned fasta file